jyg/mob/README.md

   <p align="center"> <img src="https://raw.githubusercontent.com/jyg/mob/master/data/mob-scratch-demo.png" alt="mob scratch demo" ></p>

 ## Abstract
 **mob** is a collection of special multitouch gui-widgets, plus an helper for quickly creating MobMuPlat scenes.
-The gui-widgets include faders, xy slider, knob, jog, menu, lcd widgets and require pd 0.51 + iemguts + iemlib external libs.
-The [mob] helper is aimed to replace the javascript MobMuPlat Editor for creating on-the-fly MobMuPlat apps from within puredata, and requires mrpeach/binfile external.
+1) The gui-widgets include faders, xy slider, knob, jog, menu, lcd widgets and require pd 0.51 + iemguts + iemlib external libs.
+You can use it as a extension library for your existing desktop pd-patches.
+2) The [mob] helper is aimed to replace the javascript MobMuPlat Editor for creating on-the-fly MobMuPlat apps from within puredata, and requires mrpeach/binfile external.

 ## Another way to create MobMuPlat apps
 **MobMuPlat** (see http://danieliglesia.com/mobmuplat/) is an app that let you run pd patches on iOS / Android mobile devices.